dsherman26/ET3404/M6809/readme.txt

 This is a functional simulation of the Heathkit ET-3400A/ET-3404 written in Java.
 It simulates a virtual Motorola 6809 CPU, and mimics the behavior of the ET-3400A buttons and 7-segment display.
-I have not gotten around to adding an NMI or IRQ button, that may come in the future.
 I am an embedded systems engineer, which helped considerably when writing the 6809 simulator, but I'm a newb when it comes to Java.
 I'm sure the GUI could have been done better, but the buttons work, the 7 segment displays work, and I have tested